 Average Connecticut electricity prices

-Right now in Connecticut, the average price of residential electricity is about 20.29 cents per kilowatt hour.
-In comparison, the average price of electricity in the United States is about 13.34 cents per kWh.
+The average price of residential electricity in Connecticut is 20.29 cents per kilowatt hour, while the average price across the nation is 13.34 cents per kWh.

 With high electricity prices like this, it makes a lot of sense to consider whether solar panels are a good choice for your home.
 With the cost of solar hardware dropping all the time, if you have a suitable roof or yard for solar, it’s very likely that solar electricity will be cheaper than the high utility rates in your state.